FranciscoBarreira/MovieNight/README.md

-The AWS S3 deployment by following these steps:
+The AWS S3 deployment followed these steps: